 What Are the Best Sights in the Historic Center?

-Back in the city proper, the compact historic core rewards slow exploration.
+The compact historic core of Braga Portugal rewards slow exploration.
 This is where layers of civilization stack visibly on top of each other — Roman foundations supporting medieval walls, baroque facades concealing Romanesque interiors.
+A half-day on foot here connects more historical dots than most European cities manage across multiple neighborhoods.

-Sé de Braga: The Cathedral Older Than Portugal Itself
+Sé de Braga: The Oldest Cathedral in Portugal

 The Sé de Braga is the oldest cathedral in the country, with construction beginning in the 11th century — before Portugal even existed as an independent nation.
 There is a local expression about something being “older than the Braga Cathedral,” which tells you everything about its place in the cultural imagination.